Drive sales on autopilot with ecommerce-focused featuresSee Features

 But the holiday shopping season has already begun this year.
 So if someone makes a purchase in mid-November, December 25 hasn’t even arrived before that 32-day timeframe expires.

-You may want to expand the return window through at least mid-January to attract holiday shoppers.
+One of the more effective ecommerce shopping tips would be to expand the return window through at least mid-January to attract holiday shoppers.
 And make sure to promote it so that shoppers know there is greater leniency.
 If not, they may end up going elsewhere.

 Automate your shipping workflow